 Date Of Birth: circa, 1923

 Height and Weight: 3’0″ and 40 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, William has a scar on his lower lip and a birthmark on his abdomen, William May use the nickname “Billy”, he had a thin build at the time of his disappearance and a pale complexion
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, William has a scar on his lower lip and a birthmark on his abdomen, William might use the nickname “Billy”, he had a thin build at the time of his disappearance and a pale complexion

 Clothing/Jewelry Description: A gray middy blouse, shabby navy blue knickers, black stockings and black shoes

 William Gaffney was last seen on February 11th 1927 while playing with two boys who were his neighbors.
 The boys were aged 3 and 12.
 They were last seen playing in the hallway outside their apartments.
 The older boy returned to his apartment for a brief amount of time and when he returned, both William and the younger boy were gone.

 Soon after the boys vanished, the younger three year old boy was found on the roof of the apartment buildings.
 He was questioned in regards to Gaffneys whereabouts and he said that a “boogey man” had taken William.

 Investigators initially believed the child had simply wandered away.
 They searched the surrounding areas and canals but found no trace of the child.
 After the searches turned up no sign of the boy, authorities then concluded that Gaffney was the victim of an abduction.